Learn more about NextFab, our services, and the future of making.

 A place with all the tools you need for your creativity and hands-on-learning.

-I have a bachelors in Spanish language with a minor in studio arts.
+I have a bachelors in the Spanish language with a minor in studio arts.

 Ray’s Reusables began with transforming trashed jeans into practical everyday items, and denim up-cycling is still something that I really love.
 Over the last year and a half or so it has taken a back seat to projects like making masks and creating the refill van, which admittedly takes up the majority of my time now.